-Since 2016 the Croatian Law Centre, as implementing partner of UNHCR, started providing free legal aid in places where unaccompanied children are accommodated (Residential Child Care Institutions in Zagreb, Split, Rijeka and Osijek, and Child Reception Units), when needed and depending on the number of children accommodated.
+Since 2016 CLC, as implementing partner of UNHCR, started providing free legal aid in places where unaccompanied children are accommodated (Residential Child Care Institutions in Zagreb, Split, Rijeka and Osijek, and Child Reception Units), when needed and depending on the number of children accommodated.
 The activity continued in 2018.
 In 2019 the majority of counselling services were organised in Zagreb.
 In 2020 and 2021 due to the unfavourable epidemiological situation, legal counselling with children was mainly provided via phone and WhatsApp/viber, as opposed to an in-person assistance in childcare institutions.
-The Croatian Law Centre also provided special guardians with legal information about protection of rights of unaccompanied children
+The CLC also provided special guardians with legal information about protection of rights of unaccompanied children.
+In 2022, the similar activities (i.e. counselling for unaccompanied children) were provided by CLC within the project “Legal counselling in the procedure for the approval of international protection in 2021”.
+Project was co-financed with the funds of the Fund for Asylum, Migration and Integration, and based on the contract concluded with the Responsible Authority for the Management of Funds for Internal Affairs, the Directorate for European Affairs, international relations and European Union funds of the Ministry of Interior.

 Capacity and performance of functions